Skip to content

 System Overview

-Routstr Core is a FastAPI-based reverse proxy that adds Bitcoin micropayments to OpenAI-compatible APIs.
+Routstr Core is a FastAPI-based reverse proxy that adds Bitcoin micropayments to OpenAI-compatible APIs and can optionally announce providers via Nostr.

 graph TB